choobs96/Data-Mining-Assignment/README.md

 c) Alpha & Beta Analysis (Property stocks compared to KLSE market index)
 d) Prediction using LSTM, Linear Regression and Support vector regressor Link to youtube video: https://youtu.be/2EcMVJUbSL8
+Analytics: We should invest in 5606.KL, 1651.KL and 5200.KL (Negative Beta Stocks)